February 10, 2010 | By Bill Gates

 The Mood at Davos

-Bill has been attending the World Economic Forum at Davos since the 1990s.
+I've been attending the World Economic Forum at Davos since the 1990s.
 This year, the focus was on climate change and on issues raised by the aftermath of the economic crisis, including questions about who should profit from investment and financial risk.

 At the World Economic Forum in Davos this year there was a lot of uncertainty due to unanswered questions about the financial crisis: What caused it?
 Who is to blame?
 What do we change?